Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Functional inequalities and continuous-time convergence

-\end{theorem} We remark that when $\alpha_0=\alpha_1=\alpha$, the dependence on the R\'enyi divergence at initialization in Theorems~\ref{thm:lo_renyi} and \ref{thm:mlsi_cont_time} match up to a logarithmic factor, and hence LO and MSLI provide similar results in continuous time.
-However, as we discuss in Section~\ref{scn:examples}, MLSI is useful for treating certain examples in which the LO constant $C_{\msf{LO}(\alpha)}$ may be dimension-dependent whereas $C_{\msf{MLSI}}$ is not.
+We remark that when $\alpha_0=\alpha_1=\alpha$, the dependence on the R\'enyi divergence at initialization in Theorems~\ref{thm:lo_renyi} and \ref{thm:mlsi_cont_time} match up to a logarithmic factor, and hence LOI and MSLI provide similar results in continuous time.
+However, as we discuss in Section~\ref{scn:examples}, MLSI is useful for treating certain examples in which the LOI constant $\CLOI$ may be dimension-dependent whereas $C_{\msf{MLSI}}$ is not.